tdworowy/kindle_highlights/md/An_Introduction_to_General_Systems_Thinking_(Weinberg_Gerald).md

       These are the essential ingredients in our idea of complementarity: two mutually irreducible points of view that are not entirely independent.

+      General Law of Complementarity: Any two points of view are complementary.

       Reductionism is an article of scientific faith.
 It must be faith, for nobody has ever observed the final reduction of any set of observations.
 We may scoff all we like at the "nonscientific"

       If we make elaborate measurements precise enough to determine the microscopic state of a system at a given instant, we can indeed find out what the state is but the disturbance engendered (for instance by the breaking of chemical bonds) would be so radical that the system would behave thereafter in a quite different way from the way it did before; it can no longer be considered as the same dynamical system. , . .
 We have killed the organism by our too detailed measurements.16

       In general, in a system with one long cycle that has factors (such as 180 = 5 x 4 x 9), we may be able to reduce the number of pairs remembered to the sum of the factors: 5 + 4 + 9 = 18.
 Consider a very long cycle of 1010 states.
 1010 is the product of 10 tens, while the sum of 10 tens is only 100, or 102.
 Thus, if we can break down the system into ten independent cycles, we have made a reduction of 1010/102 = 108.
 While most of us can (with effort) memorize a list of 100 pairs, how many could memorize ten billion?

+      Principle of Difference: Laws should not depend on a particular choice of symbols, but they usually do.

       1. get a "complete" view—one broad enough to encompass all phenomena of interest—so we are not surprised; 2. get a "minimal" view—one that lumps together states that are unnecessarily discriminated—so we do not overtax our observational powers; 3. get an "independent" view—one that decomposes observed states into noninteracting qualities—so as to reduce the mental effort required.

+      the Axiom of Experience: The future will be like the past, because, in the past, the future was like the past.

       But the Axiom of Experience can, like all of our principles, be turned around, to become a definition of what we mean by the word "like": Two things are alike if one in the present can be substituted for one in the past.